 Congratulations on the birth of your baby.
 This webpage will provide information and guidance to help you through the registration process.

 Births need to be registered within 21 days.

-If the event took place outwith Scotland it must be registered in the country the birth took place.
+If the event took place out with Scotland it must be registered in the country the birth took place.

-For more information please visit NRS - Births
+For more information please visit NRS - Births.

-Parental Responsibilities and Rights
+Parental Responsibilities and Rights:

 More information is available in the Scottish Government publication 'Family Matters'.